 For a description of how to prove the origin of your products to claim a preferential tariff and of the rules relating to the verification of origin by customs authorities, please refer to the section on rules of origin above.

-For information on customs procedure for import and export in general, visit the website of DG Taxation and Customs Union.
+For general information on customs procedures for import and export, visit the website of DG Taxation and Customs Union.

 The EU-Japan EPA provides for an enhanced intellectual property rights protection for European companies exporting innovative, artistic, distinct and high-quality products to Japan.
 The commitments are reinforced and include provisions on protection of trade secrets, trademarks, copyright protection, patents, minimum common rules for regulatory test data protection for pharmaceuticals, and civil enforcement provisions.

-The European IPR Helpdesk offers a Helpline service for direct support on intellectual property
+- The European IPR Helpdesk offers a Helpline service for direct support on intellectual property issues.

 The agreement makes it easier for EU and Japanese companies to provide services and offers greater mobility for company employees to perform their work on the spot.

-The EPA contains a number of provisions that apply horizontally to all trade in services, such as a provision to reaffirm the Parties’ right to regulate.
-The right of authorities remains to keep public services public and will not force governments to privatise or deregulate public services, for example in the sectors of healthcare, education and water.
+The EPA contains a number of provisions that apply horizontally to all trade in services, such as a provision to reaffirm the Parties’ right to regulate services.
+The EPA affirms the right of authorities to keep public services public and will not force governments to privatise or deregulate public services, such us in the sectors of healthcare, education and water.